Foot & Ankle Pain Relief from Experienced Milwaukee, WI Podiatrists & Foot Surgeons

 If you are injured, don’t risk the long-term health of your ankle; future injuries can be severe and too often cause lifelong pain and impairment.
 Please do not hesitate to call 414.257.0676 for an appointment.

-While our podiatry offices are conveniently located in Wauwatosa, New Berlin, Mequon, and Oak Creek, we offer podiatry services to patients in and around Milwaukee, WI including Franklin, Brookfield, Fox Point, Hales Corner, Waukesha, West Allis, Menomonee Falls, and South Milwaukee.
+While our podiatry offices are conveniently located in Wauwatosa and Oak Mequon, we offer podiatry services to patients in and around Milwaukee, WI including Franklin, Brookfield, Fox Point, Hales Corner, Waukesha, West Allis, Menomonee Falls, and South Milwaukee.

 More Helpful Articles On Sprained Ankles By Milwaukee, WI Podiatrists Of Milwaukee Foot & Ankle Specialists: